 #11 Hike Down to Hayden Falls in Dublin, Ohio

 Hayden Falls Park is an off-the-beaten-path park tucked into the woods near the Hayden Run Road Bridge.
 The highlight of the park is the 35-foot waterfall that spills into a pool at the base of the sheer cliff wall.

-The Hayden waterfall is one of the coolest things to see in Dublin, Ohio – and it’s easily accessible.
-From the parking lot, visitors walk down a staircase to a raised wooden path that ends at the waterfall overlook.
+The Hayden waterfall is one of the coolest things to see in Dublin, Ohio.
+From the parking lot, visitors walk down a steep set of stairs onto a raised wooden boardwalk that ends at the waterfall overlook.

 Pro Tip: The waterfall at Hayden Falls flows best after a good rain; in drier months it can be little more than a trickle.

 #12 See the Indian Run Falls in Dublin, Ohio

 Indian Run Falls is another one of the natural attractions in Dublin, Ohio – but this one is right in the heart of historic Downtown Dublin.
 With cascading and tumbling falls hidden beneath a canopy of trees, Indian Run Falls feels far from the bustling old town district…yet it’s just steps away.

 Walking the length of the Indian Run Falls Trail is one of the fun and free things to do in Dublin.

 The Indian Falls Trail walking path that follows the stream has two trailheads, one at each end of the path.
 The main trailhead is at the Indian Run Falls parking lot off Shawan Falls Drive; the other trail access (pictured above) is on High Street behind the Dublin Library.